peat/desdemona/README.md

 ## Benchmarks

-Currently plays a full random game in ~600µs.
+Currently plays a full random game in ~600µs, and can be parallelized to ~100µs (see `bin/stress` above).
 This isn't important for casual play, but it's handy for analysis!

 ## Copyright, etc.